Site logo

 The Independence Movement in Catalonia

-Before the XVIII century the Kingdom of Aragon existed, which consisted of the Balearic Islands, Valencia, Catalonia and Aragon.
-The borders of this Kingdom were similar to the borders that many Catalonians would like to exist in current times.
+Before the XVIII century, the Kingdom of Aragon existed, which consisted of the Balearic Islands, Valencia, Catalonia and Aragon.
+The borders of this Kingdom were similar to the borders that many Catalans would like to exist in current times.
 However, in 1701 when the Spanish Succession began, these borders slowly started to blur as the Spaniards started to gain ground.
-In 1713 the Catalonian Campaign started with the aim of annexing Catalonia, which led to the infamous siege of Barcelona on the 11th of September 1714 – a fierce battle between Borbonic troops fighting for the Monarchy, and the Catalan army fighting for a decentralised army after Aragon fell.
+In 1713 the Catalan Campaign started with the aim of annexing Catalonia, which led to the infamous siege of Barcelona on the 11th of September 1714 – a fierce battle between Borbonic troops fighting for the Monarchy, and the Catalan army fighting for a decentralised army after Aragon fell.

 With the conclusion of this fight, Barcelona was capitulated and so the last remaining resistance on the Iberic Peninsula also ceased to exist.
 The following year, Spain would also take the Balearic islands and end the succession through the treaties of Utrecht and Rastatt.